zone-eu/zone-mta-template/README.md

 ## What it is not?

+ZoneMTA is not a MX server.
+You can use it as such but it lacks all the utilities that are needed to fight inbound spam.
+Better look at [Haraka](http://haraka.github.io/) if you are in need of a good MX server.

-ZoneMTA is not meant to deliver marketing emails.
+It is also not meant to deliver marketing emails.
 You can obviously do it but the intended use case is to cater the needs of an ISP, where a continous and neverending flow of variously sized messages (from simple "thanks!" to 30MB PDF attachments) are sent by its users.
 Marketing emails usually mean huge spikes where a large amount of rather small messages are inserted to the sending queue at once.
 ZoneMTA should handle this at ease as well, even though it was built for something different.

 ## Requirements